 Do they live in a big city or urban area?

 Understanding where your customers live can help you understand their needs better.
 For instance, you don’t want to market warm winter clothes to people living in a hot climate!

-Another popular market segmentation method is behavioral, which splits your customers into groups according to behaviors they display, particularly with regard to your product, website, app, or brand.
+Another popular market segmentation method is behavioral, which splits your customers into groups of people according to behaviors they display, particularly with regard to your product, website, app, or brand.

 Some types of behaviors to look at include: